Typically, a Journalism starting salary is $34,766 per year. This tends to improve should you decide on a school with the highest paid graduates.

 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 Lehigh University is a great option for students pursuing a Journalism degree.
-Lehigh University journalism students earn 15.8% more than the average journalism student.
+After graduating, Journalism students typically earn about $41,423 in their early careers.
 Based in Bethlehem, Pennsylvania, this college is a very good final choice for students who enjoy the joy of a major city.

 Temple University is among your top options if you're planning on studying Journalism.
 Journalism students from Temple University earn a boost of around 13.2% over the typical income of journalism majors.
-With more than 20,000 students, this institution is one of the biggest schools in the nation.
+The location in a big city is great for young people seeking ample chances for networking, experience, and exploration.

 It is hard to beat Indiana University of Pennsylvania - Main Campus if you want to pursue Journalism as a major.
 Journalism majors from Indiana University of Pennsylvania - Main Campus receive an earnings boost of approximately 8.3% above the average earnings of journalism graduates.
 Students who enjoy a more slow-paced life will appreciate Indiana University of Pennsylvania - Main Campus' location in the small town of Indiana, Pennsylvania.